AbelTattah/Pkg-Del/Readme.md

 */

-// You can use State here depending on your usecase var rider's username = "abitoshaker" var customerMessages = [] var newMessage = "Hi" var conversation = []
+// You can use State here depending on your app var riderusername = "abitoshaker" var customerMessages = [] var newMessage = "Hi" var conversation = []